efcaguab/nz-species-distributions-and-interactions/research-log.md

 Need to ask Jason about Perry's objectives with the data.
 Might be dangeroulsy overlaping with my objectives.

+##### Meeting Daniel

+I meet Daniel to bring him up to the samep page in the progress of the project.
+Explained to him what a copula is and how it might work, so hopefully wer're doing better there.
+Also explained the idea of ussing Perry's data.
+He highlighted the relationship between birds and plants might not be strong enough to be detected in the species distribution.

+Mentioned that there might actually be some interaction throphic data for the PISCO project.
+I'll email spencer about it.

+##### Group meeting

+Explained the copula approach to the lab and a brief idea of the project.
+Audrie mentioned that she's worked with copulas and warned that they might not work very well when there are big shifts in the predictor variables (for example when

 #### 16 October 2018

 Had a look at the intro of [Dependence Modeling with Copulas by Harry Joe](https://www.crcpress.com/Dependence-Modeling-with-Copulas/Joe/p/book/9781466583221).
 Just gives an overview of what copulas are, which I already.
 Won't be using copula theory for the chapter, as it's just a trick to get the multivariate methods working on non-continuous data.
 So there goes 260 dollars wasted.
 I could have used that money so much better...